Chen Yun: Tiananmen Square protests

 In 1989, Chen, alongside Deng Xiaoping, Li Peng, and others, was among the Party elders responsible for making the key decisions concerning the student-led Tiananmen Square protests.
-There is no evidence that Chen indulged in diatribes against the students or actively advocated their violent repression.
-While Chen was opposed to the violent suppression of the students, he gave his support to the military once the action had begun.
+While initially seemingly reluctant about the use of lethal military force, Chen ultimately backed the People's Liberation Army crackdown on the reformist protests to preserve the Party's authority.
 Chen agreed that Zhao Ziyang should be replaced as the formal head of the Party, and he endorsed Li Xiannian's nomination of Jiang Zemin as the new Party General Secretary.

+Chen, a hardliner, attributed the unrest not merely to student idealism but to an ideological vacuum resulting from diminished emphasis on socialist principles and class struggle that fostered "bourgeois liberalization" and elite-instigated chaos led by Zhao that threatened the party's foundational control and the stability enabling prior economic gains.

 Retirement and death

 Chen Yun's cinerarium in Babaoshan Revolutionary Cemetery on the fifth anniversary of his death.

 After the 13th Party Congress in November 1987, Chen ended his 56 year–long political career as a member of the CCP Central Committee, also leaving the Politburo Standing Committee, along with both Deng Xiaoping and Li Xiannian.
 However, Chen succeeded Deng as the Chairman of the Central Advisory Committee.
 During Chen's term, the Central Advisory Committee has become a leading force of the conservative faction within the Chinese Communist Party.

 After the Tiananmen Square incident in June 1989, Chen Yun's influence grew within the party due to the removal of reformists Zhao Ziyang and Hu Qili from the Politburo Standing Committee.
-However, after Deng Xiaoping's southern tour in early 1992, Chen Yun and the conservative faction's influence within the party waned significantly.
+Chen's supporters in the Politburo delayed wholesale privatization by embedding veto points in central planning bodies, ensuring state enterprises retained over 70% of industrial output into the 1990s and blocking rapid asset sales.
+However, after Deng Xiaoping's southern tour in early 1992 and his rallying of provincial leaders to deepen reforms, Chen Yun and the conservative faction's influence within the party waned significantly.

 In October 1992 at the age of 87, Chen retired from politics along with other party elders at the 14th Party Congress when the Central Advisory Committee was also abolished.
+Many main figures of the conservative faction led by Chen such as Yao Yilin, Song Ping, and Deng Liqun also retired after 14th Party Congress.

-Chen died in 12 April 1995, at the age of 89.
+Chen's health drastically deteriorated in 1994.
+He was hospitalized on the 25th of May 1994, due to pneumonia, and remained in hospital until his death.
+Chen died on 12 April 1995, at the age of 89.
 He was cremated at Babaoshan Revolutionary Cemetery.
 His official obituary described him as "a great proletarian revolutionary and statesman" and an "outstanding Marxist".